MrR0807/Java_Notes/Java_9_Modularity.md

 ## Compiling multiple modules

 What you’ve seen so far is the so-called **single-module mode** of the Java compiler.
 Typically, the project you want to compile consists of multiple modules.
 These modules may or may not refer to each other.
 Or the project might be a single module but uses other (already compiled) modules.
 For these cases, additional compiler flags have been introduced: **--module-source-path** and **--module-path**.
-These are the moduleaware counterparts of the -sourcepath and -classpath flags that have been part of javac for a long time.
+These are the module aware counterparts of the -sourcepath and -classpath flags that have been part of javac for a long time.

 ## Packaging